 One of my favorite dishes that I’ve ever made, and luckily for you shared here, are these mexican stuffed shells.
-They’ve been one of our most popular posts on the here for several years, so of course I wanted to make other fun stuffed shell varieties, and I came up with these Philly cheese steak stuffed shells.
+They’ve been one of our most popular posts on here for several years, so of course I wanted to make other fun stuffed shell varieties, and I came up with these Philly cheese steak stuffed shells.

 These stuffed shells have ground beef instead of the thin sliced beef that you’d typically find in a Philly Cheese Steak sandwich, because it’s easier to find in the store, easier to cook up, and easier to stuff the shells with.
-Then you also have all the other great flavors of Philly cheese steaks, mushrooms, onions, bell pepper, and of course lots of cheese.
+Then you also have all the other great flavors of Philly cheese steaks, mushrooms, onions, bell peppers, and of course lots of cheese.

 I also added alfredo sauce to these shells, to make them nice and creamy like my philly cheese steak pizza recipe.
-I personally used my homemade Alfredo sauce for this recipe, but you can also use a store bought alfredo sauce too.
+I personally used my homemade alfredo sauce for this recipe, but you can also use a store bought alfredo sauce too.

 These stuffed shells only take a little bit of time to make, and even less time for everyone to gobble up.
 Because they’ll all be going back for seconds.